trilemma-dev/SecureXPC/Sources/SecureXPC/SecureXPC.docc/SecureXPC.md

 ## Overview

 SecureXPC provides an easy way to perform secure XPC communication with pure Swift. `Codable` conforming types are used to make requests and receive responses.
-This framework can be used to communicate with any type of XPC Service or XPC Mach service.
+This framework can be used to communicate with any type of XPC service or XPC Mach service.
 Customized support for communicating with helper tools installed via [`SMJobBless`](https://developer.apple.com/documentation/servicemanagement/1431078-smjobbless) is also provided.